jcgager/product-preview-card/README.md

 </picture>
 ```
 I also learned (the hard way) that the <img> is what you callout in css for styling, not the <picture>.

+I also learned the basics of [penpot](https://penpot.app/) to first create the components in a designing platform
+so I would have better control over scaling each element.

 ### Useful resources